Table of Contents

 If you suspect this to be the issue, consult a professional behaviorist to discourage the dog from this behavior.

-You will use positive reinforcement and redirection to stop your dog from being smarty pants.
+You will use positive reinforcement and redirection to stop your dog from being a smarty pants.

 9. Crate Size

-Dogs will poop if the crate size is too big.
-When a crate is too large, dogs may treat part of it like a backyard.
-Poop on one side, sleep on the other.
+Dogs will poop if the crate is too big.
+They may treat part of it like a backyard: poop on one side, sleep on the other!

-To get the perfect dog crate size for your Fido, refer to this dog crate sizing chart we found.
+To get the perfect dog crate size, refer to this crate sizing chart or the article linked below.

 10. Health Issues